 Your real estate sign must be easily visible from the street, preferably in a place that stands out in a yard or complements the property’s existing look.
 Naturally, you want to avoid posting the sign in a place blocked by parked cars, giant telephone poles, or thick foliage.

 It is typically more approachable to place signs closer to the street than right up next to the front door; signs can blend in with a home’s paint color and make them difficult to read.
 If selling a corner house, take advantage of the natural advertising space and post signs on each adjoining street.
-Homes in the country on on secluded streets don’t see much traffic and in these cases it is wise to post directional signs in appropriate locations.
+Homes in the country on secluded streets don’t see much traffic and in these cases, it is wise to post directional signs in appropriate locations.

 In addition to traditional real estate signage, some agents use cheap bandit signs to attract leads.
 Bandit signs are low-cost marketing signs placed in various locations to increase spontaneous client leads.
 Their effectiveness varies but always be sure to check local regulations for posting.